 For more clarity, let us simply visualize the above statement.

-Hope the above image is self-explanatory and better represents the steps involved in column preparation.
-Let us see step-by-step.
+The above image represents the steps involved in column preparation.

 - The resin which is a packing material and a stationary phase, first, undergoes slurry preparation in a dedicated and compatible process vessel.